traefik/traefik/docs/content/providers/http.md

 #### `tls.insecureSkipVerify`

-If `insecureSkipVerify` is `true`, TLS connection to the configured Endpoint accepts any certificate presented by the server and any host name in that certificate.
+If `insecureSkipVerify` is `true`, the TLS connection to the endpoint accepts any certificate presented by the server regardless of the hostnames it covers.

 ```toml tab="File (TOML)"
 [providers.http.tls]